-Over the past few months I have poured over a wide variety of articles and sources on data warehousing and the paraphernalia of concepts and technologies associated with big data.
+Over the past few months I have poured over a wide variety of articles and sources on data warehousing, data warehouse architecture and the paraphernalia of concepts and technologies associated with big data.
 Despite the fact that I consider myself to be technology inclined, the vast majority of them left me with a mild headache and 17 new tabs opened for each source read.
 I’m not a big fan of explanations that leave you more confused than you began with, so while I’m without a doubt a data padawan, I’ll nonetheless take a stab at explaining some of the concepts and technologies in this space, starting with data warehousing.

 A few of the “beginner” articles I read on data warehousing explained the concept by paralleling it to brick ‘n’ mortar warehouses.
 While the comparison holds true, scale gets lost in translation.
 When most of us think of a warehouse we think of the self-pickup zone in IKEA or packing blessing boxes.
 The point is that we scale back to something that we can wrap our minds around.
 We simplify the problem and frame it from the perspective of our experience.
 We just don’t think of warehouses on the scale of football fields.
 So instead of attempting to paraphrase a data warehouse as a warehouse full of boxes let’s put everything in the context of a library.

 Technology VS. Concept